Policy of counteracting mobbing, discrimination and violence

 • promotion,

-How should an employee report discrimination, mobbing or violence?
+How should an employee report mobbing, violence, or discrimination?

-An employee who believes that he or she has become a victim of discrimination, mobbing or violence on the part of a student or other university employee may submit a complaint to the attorney in writing or electronically.
-The Rector’s plenipotentiary for counteracting mobbing, discrimination and violence in UITM is Dr. Katarzyna Kurzępa-Dedo..
+An employee who believes that he has been a victim of mobbing, discrimination, or violence by another student or University employee may submit a complaint to the representative in writing or electronically.
+The Rector’s representative for counteracting mobbing, discrimination, and violence at UITM is Katarzyna Kurzępa Dedo, Ph.D.

 What should the complaint contain?